REST API Part 1

 by defining your Apex class with the @RestResource annotation to expose it as a REST resource.
 Similarly, add annotations to your methods to expose them through REST.

-For example, you can add the @HttpGet annotation to your method to expose it as a REST resource that can be called by an HTTP GET request.
+For example, you can add the @HttpGet annotation to your method to expose it as a REST resource accessible via an HTTP GET request.

 APEX REST Methods

 Apex REST supports two formats for representations of resources: JSON and XML.
-JSON representations are passed by default in the body of a request or response, and the format is indicated by the Content-Type property in the HTTP header.
+JSON representations are sent by default in the request or response body, and the format is indicated by the Content-Type header.

 If parameters are defined in the Apex method, an attempt is made to deserialize the request body into those parameters.
 If the Apex method has a non-void return type, the resource representation is serialized into the response body.